Doogiemuc/liquido-backend-spring/README.md

 # Liquido-backend-spring

-Backend for my Liquid Democracy application written in JAVA with Spring Boot
+RESTfull backend for my Liquid Democracy application written in JAVA with Spring Boot and MongoDB.

+This project is my playground for learning Spring.

 ## Configuration